patelkeyuri2012/Python/README.md

 # Documantation | Pyhton

-> [!TIP]
-> - For download python : download exe file according to your OS from this link (https://www.python.org/downloads/windows/)
+- For execute the file, you must be need python and jupyter notebook

 > [!IMPORTANT]
 > - For install python : `pip install python`